karafka/karafka/README.md

 ### WaterDrop

-Karafka contains WaterDrop which is used to send messages to Kafka in a standard and in an aspect way.
+Karafka contains WaterDrop gem which is used to send messages to Kafka in a standard and in an aspect way.
 Default configuration for WaterDrop:

 | Option                  | Value type    | Description                      | Default Value                    |